-We all desire that children should attend the best schools where all the right values are imparted and he/she grows up to be a well-rounded individual.
-How do you choose the best school for your child?
-Here are some tips to help you choose.
+We all desire that children should attend the best schools where all the right values are imparted and he or she grows up to be a well-rounded individual.
+There are some tips that can help you choose the best school for your child.

 The Best School for your Child

-There is a good school on every budget.
-The more expensive fees are should not be the only parameter on which you decide if a school is good or not.
+There is a good school for every budget.
+The more expensive fees should not be the only parameter on which you decide if a school is good or not.
 While the cost of education is one of the major costs parents will face, there is no need to go bankrupt to send your child to school.
 Make sure you are getting value for your money.
-How much do they charge? what do the fees cover and more.
+How much do they charge?
+What do the fees cover?